ascott02/vsepp/README.md

     source ../venv/bin/activate
     python test_eval.py

-Run the webservice. *Note: Ask Andrew for the config.py file, otherwise this won't run.*
+Run the webservice. *Note: Ask Andrew for the config.py not in repo*

     cd ~/code/vsepp # or wherever you had checked it out source ../venv/bin/activate